zamazan4ik/awesome-pgo/article/article.md

 TODO: write about GCC tools
 TODO: write about pprof tools
 TODO: write about other compilers and importance of such tools

+Let's talk a bit about operations with PGO profiles.
+In practice, you want to perform the following things:

+* Merge multiple PGO profiles into one.
+* Compare different PGO profiles with each other.
+* Get some statistics about a PGO profile.

+Merging multiple PGO profiles into one is the most common task with PGO.
+In many cases, you may want to run multiple PGO training phase multiple times, collect multiple PGO profiles from different workloads.
+And if you want to optimize your application simulateneosly to multiple workloads, you need to merge profiles from multiple workloads into a one "generic" profile.
+LLVM has a generic tool for working with profiles.
+If you have some priorities between workloads, merging with some weights is also a nice-to-have feature.
+In LLVM you can do it with `llvm-profdata merge` command (weights are supported too).

 ## PGO support in build systems